This article is part of a series on the future of wellness in luxury.

 Sustainability and social responsibility are key to the wellness tourism industry.
 Luxury wellness travelers are interested in both their own well-being but also their impact on the overall well-being of communities around them.

 An increasing number of individuals now want healthy, organic, local food and choose to be vegan or vegetarian.
 The popularity of the “farm-to-table” concept has exploded in recent years.
 What was once seen as the province of hippies is now in demand and more mainstream.
 And consumers don’t mind paying a premium to meet these values.

 Luxury hotels and resorts should look at sourcing local produce, supporting local farmers, and implementing sustainable practices.
 Luxury hotels can also consider adding a selected number of healthy options to their minibars and on their menus (such as raw, vegan, gluten-free, or simply low-calorie).

 3. Extreme travel experiences for wellness warriors

 Taking extreme challenges, treatments, and experiences to produce wellness benefits is gaining popularity.
-A prime example is UK luxury travel company Black Tomato, which takes affluent travellers out of their comfort zones on tailor-made trips (in a selected terrain, whether polar, jungle, desert, mountain or coastal) that take months to prepare for the mental and physical challenges and cost upwards of $30,000.
+A prime example is UK luxury travel company Black Tomato, which takes affluent travelers out of their comfort zones on tailor-made trips (in a selected terrain, whether polar, jungle, desert, mountain, or coastal) that take months to prepare for the mental and physical challenges and cost upwards of $30,000.

 4. Disconnecting with digital detox break

-Mandarin Oriental spas, for example, offers a Digital Wellness experience where no electronic interruptions are allowed, including during the check-in silence ceremony.
+Mandarin Oriental spas, for example, offer a Digital Wellness experience where no electronic interruptions are allowed, including during the check-in silence ceremony.